adamhtoolwin/meta-fas/README.md

 ## Dataset Preprocessing

-A script to decode HKBU-MARs is provided in [preprocessing](/preprocessing) folder.
+Various scripts to preprocess all datasets are provided in [preprocessing](/preprocessing) folder.

 ## References